WERC Collection Development Policy

 Criteria for the Selection of Materials

-The School of Education faculty and the Schurz librarians are encouraged to recommend materials for the ERC collection to help develop a balanced and useful collection serving the needs of the IU South Bend campus.
-An allocation of library funds is set aside for the purchase of ERC materials recommended by the School of Education faculty.
-The Collection Development Librarian and the ERC Supervisor work together as liaisons between the Schurz Library and the School of Education faculty.
-After initial approval by the ERC Supervisor, recommendations for purchase are given to the Schurz Library Collection Development Librarian for final approval.
+The School of Education faculty and the Schurz librarians are encouraged to recommend materials for the WERC collection to help develop a balanced and useful collection serving the needs of the IU South Bend campus.
+An allocation of library funds is set aside for the purchase of WERC materials recommended by the School of Education faculty.
+The Collection Development Librarian and the WERC Supervisor work together as liaisons between the Schurz Library and the School of Education faculty.
+After initial approval by the WERC Supervisor, recommendations for purchase are given to the Schurz Library Collection Development Librarian for final approval.

 Items selected should receive favorable reviews in the professional library or education literature.
 Items not reviewed will be subject to professional judgment based on the scope, intended audience, author’s credentials, accuracy of content, literary style, physical format, value to the collection, and cost.